paypal-examples/v6-web-sdk-sample-integration/client/components/applePay/html/README.md

 ### 2. Apple Developer Account Setup

 You are required to sign up for the Apple Developer Program in order to process payments.
-If you opt out of this step, you will be able to click the button and open the payment handler, but will be unable to process payments.
+If you opt out of this step, you will be able to click the button and open the pay sheet, but will be unable to process payments.
 Please see [these instructions](https://developer.apple.com/help/account/membership/program-enrollment/) for signing up.

 1. **Create a Sandbox Tester Account**
    - After receiving approval from Apple for the Apple Developer Program, please follow the "Create a Sandbox Tester Account" instructions located [here](https://developer.apple.com/apple-pay/sandbox-testing/)